chreliot/senate-howto/main.md

 Each committee's chair is responsible for working with the Senate's Senior Support Specialist to schedule the committee's meetings — ideally at a time when as many members as possible can attend.
 The chair sets and circulates the agenda for each meeting, keep records on each meeting in the form of minutes, and generally coordinates the work of the committee.

+Committee chairs take the lead in identifying issues and projects relevant to their committee's areas of responsibility in the Senate By-laws.
+They bring to committee meetings issues they identify independently, issues that arise in discussion with others including committee advisers, and issues referred to them by the Senate or the Senate Executive Committee.
+Besides reviewing their committee's mandate in the By-laws, committee chairs may find it useful to consult with others around campus to identify possible issues.

+Committee chairs also run meetings, ensuring there is a quorum (of at least half of the elected and at-large members), coordinating discussion, delegating tasks, and ultimately moving items to a vote when they're ready.

-Each chair of a standing committee of the Senate (UAAC, GAAC, FAC, P&B, and SAC) also automatically becomes a member of the Senate Executive Committee (SEC), which coordinates the Senate's work.
-Besides these chairs, the SEC includes the Senate President, who chairs it, and the Provost (or their designate).
+Each chair of a standing committee of the Senate (UAAC, GAAC, FAC, P&B, and SAC) also automatically becomes a member of the Senate Executive Committee (SEC), which coordinates the Senate's work and refers business to committees as appropriate.
 As the SEC normally meets once a month during the academic year, the standing committee chairs regularly report on their committee's work to the SEC.

-The chairs of Senate subcommittees (ARC, CoL, CEP, CERT) normally report on behalf of their committees to the parent committees at least once each semester.
-When it's useful, they may coordinate with the Senate President about reporting to the full Senate.

-The chairs of Senate special committees (COEC, SCAP, SCAC, SCEHS) Special Committees normally report in writing to the Senate Executive Committee once a semester and may be asked by the Senate Executive Committee to report on specific items directly to the Senate.
-(SCG normally works with the chair of FAC.)
+Chairs of special and subcommittees report regularly as in the By-laws. as The chairs of subcommittees (ARC, CoL, CEP, CERT) normally report on behalf of their committees to the parent committees at least once each semester.
+The chairs of Senate special committees (COEC, SCAP, SCAC, SCEHS) normally report in writing to the Senate Executive Committee once a semester and may be asked by the Senate Executive Committee to report on specific items directly to the Senate.

-## When does the Senate meet?

-The Senate normally meets once a month during the academic year, typically on Monday afternoons at 1 PM.
-The Senate may also have special meetings, though that hasn't happened in recent memory.
-(See FS VII C.2.)
-The current year's meeting schedule is available through the [Senate website][Sen].
-Invitees will receive Outlook calendar invitations well in advance, by email, from the Senate's Senior Support Specialist Caroline Schreiner.

-## Who may attend Senate meetings?
+## What rules govern Senate committees?

-Elected, ex officio senators, and senators-at-large are invited to attend.
-Members of the faculty, administration, chairpersons, students, and staff may also observe meetings of the Senate.
-These others may, upon invitation of the Senate President, and with the consent of the body, participate in its deliberations, but they may not vote.
-(See FS VII C.2.d.)
-The Senate has a quorum only when at least half its *elected* members are present (FS VII C.2.c).
+Senate committees are governed by the same rules as the Senate, but in particular by the sections of the [Senate By-laws][bylaws] establishing their committee.
+The By-laws set out the membership and the mandate for each committee and sometimes other guidance.
+Reading one's committee's brief By-laws carefully helps a lot when the question arises, What are we doing here again?

+Similarly, Senate committees are governed by *Robert's Rules of Order*.
+Some awkwardness in committee meetings and grumbling about rules can be due to confusions about what *Robert's Rules* involves.
+It is widely overlooked that the *Rules* acknowledges that in committees “some of the formality that is necessary in a large assembly would hinder business” (*RRO* 49:21).

+Specifically, in committee meetings, *Robert's Rules* indicates: “motions need not be seconded”; “informal discussion of a subject is permitted while no motion is pending”; “when a proposal is perfectly clear to all present, a vote can be taken without a motion’s having been introduced”; generally, “a vote can be taken initially by a show of hands”; and the chair “may, without leaving the chair, speak in informal discussions and in debate, and vote on all questions” (*RRO* 49:21).
+That is, the *formal* guidelines for committees are pretty casual.
+Confidently eschew excess formality.

+Note that Hofstra Library has available ebooks of both [*Robert's Rules of Order: Newly Revised*][RRONR] and the very helpful, official summary/overview version [*Robert's Rules of Order: Newly Revised in Brief*][RROIB].
+(Incidentally, Hofstra Professor of Mathematics Daniel Seabold is a co-author of both!)
+A little familiarity with procedure can help one make things happen—not only for committee chairs but also for participants.

-## Who coordinates the Senate?
+## What is the Faculty Leadership Group?

-Most of the logistical work required to operate the Senate is performed by the Senate's Senior Support Specialist.
-She sends the invitations, organizes the agendas, puts out the name placards, coordinates the Zoom during meetings, and lots else.
-Currently the Senate's Senior Support Specialist is Caroline Schreiner ([contact information][caroline]).

-The President of the University Senate runs it.
-The Senate president is a faculty member who is an elected senator subsequently elected by the Senate to be its president (FS VII C.1.a).
-The President of the Senate also chairs the Senate's Executive Committee.
-Until 2023, the University Provost presided over the Senate, while the SEC was chaired by a faculty member.
-Currently the Senate President is Christopher (Chris) Eliot ([contact information][chris]).
+In 2013 a [resolution][infomtg] was passed specifying that “the [University] President shall meet regularly (preferably at the beginning and the end of the fall and spring semesters,) with the Speaker of the Faculty, the Chair of the Senate Executive Committee, the Chair of the Chairs’ Caucus and when appropriate, other shared governance leadership, to provide informational updates on developments concerning University strategies and policies.”

+Then in 2020 that small group of elected faculty leaders plus the AAUP chapter president began meeting regularly with the Provost to address the COVID crisis situation, and they have continued to meet.
+This “FLG” also meets with the Provost at least twice each semester to discuss concerns, issues, ideas, and the like.
+Sometimes issues raised in this forum get referred to Senate committees, just as others are referred to appropriate administrators.

 ## How can elected senators communicate with their constituents?

 The Senate operates “course” sites on Hofstra's Canvas learning management system for each of the faculty units that elect senators.
 These sites aim to  facilitate democratic engagement with the Senate and raise awareness of Senate initiatives.
 Ideally, senators will share key items of Senate business and news with constituents.
 Ideally constituents will be reminded of who their senators are and think of senators as potential recipients for items of concern and promising ideas.

 Senators are made “teachers” in of these Canvas courses, and all the faculty in the unit are invited to the “student” role.
-This allows senators to send announcements to their constituents by email.
-They can open these announcements for constituent comments, and constituents can reply by email.
+This allows senators to send (a) messages to their constituents by email or (b) announcements on the course site that may also go out as emails, depending on user preferences.
+Senators can open announcements to constituent comments, and constituents can reply to messages or announcements by email.

 The membership of these sites should be refreshed every year.
-Participants must opt in on Canvas  to participate, and they must also have “receive announcements as emails” turned on in their Canvas settings to receive emails.
+Participants must opt in on Canvas  to participate, and they must also have “receive announcements as emails” turned on in their Canvas settings to receive messages posted announcements.

 For non-faculty student, staff, and administrative senators, communication channels vary by group.
 (Senators should coordinate with the Senate President and Senior Support Specialist if they need help.)

-## What is “shared governance”?

-We sometimes refer to the ecosystem of activities, bodies, and procedures around the University Senate as Hofstra's “shared governance” apparatus.
-The term derives from principles developed in the 1960s concerning the governance of academic institutions.

-[A statement of core principles][shared] was written and adopted in 1966 the American Association of University Professors (the national organization, not Hofstra's union), the American Council on Education, and the Association of Governing Boards of Universities and Colleges.
-The statement sets out the areas of responsibility of interdependent parts of the university, including the Board, Faculty, President, et al., highlighting the importance of communication among parties.
-The statement mentions the idea of “a faculty-elected senate or council for larger divisions or the institution as a whole” as part of laying out ideals for faculty participation in institutional governance, in communication and collaboration with other parties.

-Hofstra's Senate is faculty-convened (FS VII A.1), and faculty members structurally have a majority.
-But ours is not a “faculty senate,” in that administrators, students, and staff also participate and vote.

-One might think of Hofstra's shared governance apparatus as including at least the Senate and its committees, full faculty meetings, the process of transmitting resolutions between the faculty and the University President and Board of Trustees, and consultation between the Faculty Leadership Group and the University President and Provost.

-## What is the Faculty Leadership Group?

-In 2013 a [resolution][infomtg] was passed specifying that “the [University] President shall meet regularly (preferably at the beginning and the end of the fall and spring semesters,) with the Speaker of the Faculty, the Chair of the Senate Executive Committee, the Chair of the Chairs’ Caucus and when appropriate, other shared governance leadership, to provide informational updates on developments concerning University strategies and policies.”

-Then in 2020 that small group of elected faculty leaders plus the AAUP chapter president began meeting regularly with the Provost to address the COVID crisis situation, and they have continued to meet.
-This “FLG” also meets with the Provost at least twice each semester to discuss concerns, issues, ideas, and the like.
-Sometimes issues raised in this forum get referred to Senate committees, just as others are referred to appropriate administrators.

 [FS]: https://www.hofstra.edu/sites/default/files/2024-04/facultystatutes.pdf
 [FPS]: https://www.hofstra.edu/senate/faculty-policy-series.html